 There are things that China did a lot earlier than others to make EVs and EV charging infrastructure ubiquitous in the country.
-The Chinese government began subsidizing electric car sales in 2010 and also enforced a standard plug for EV charging, which led to the high adoption of EVs.
+The Chinese government began subsidizing electric car sales in 2010 and enforced a standard plug for EV charging, leading to the high adoption of EVs.
 Europe has recently drafted some ambitious targets for EVs to align with its “Fit 55 Package”, the EU’s initiative to reduce emissions by at least 55% by 2030 (compared to 1990 levels).
 Emissions from the transport sector have been rising since the 1990s, accounting for nearly 20% of total EU GHG emissions.

 The European Parliament aimed high in October 2022 by voting for a regulation on the alternative fuels infrastructure (AFIR) to ensure a smooth transition to renewable zero-carbon fuel.
 The regulation highlights the need to increase the power level of public charging, stimulate fast charging deployment, and enable swift deployment of electric charging infrastructure for heavy-duty vehicles.
+The Alternative Fuels Infrastructure Regulation (AFIR) sets binding targets for member states, including minimum fast-charging densities on significant highways by 2025 and 3.5 million public chargers by 2030.
+However, ACEA argues that these targets fall short of the 8.8 million chargers needed to support projected BEV adoption rates.
+Private sector coalitions, such as the E.ON-Eldrive-ZSE consortium (aiming for 1,400 new chargers by 2027), are bridging gaps left by public initiatives.

 Where Do People Charge Their Electric Cars?